Fantasy Ride: Production

 At the start of 2008, Ciara began working on her third album.
 She became executive producer of the album, with LaFace Records A&R coordinator Mark Pitts.
 The first recording sessions saw her working with producers Tricky Stewart, Danja, Jasper Cameron, and The-Dream.
 In an interview from a concert, Ciara stated that she worked on two tracks with Justin Timberlake and his production team The Y's which will appear on the album.
 Spike Stent was involved in mixing tracks for the album which Ciara recorded at Chalice Studios.

 Ciara stated in 2008 that she wanted her third album "to take fans on a musical journey".
 Billboard magazine initially reported that the album would be released across three discs, each representing a different theme and featuring stylistically similar songs.
-Danja executively produced the Crunktown and Kingdom of Dance cuts while the Groove City offerings were overseen by Tricky Stewart and Jasper Cameron.
+Danja consecutively produced the Crunktown and Kingdom of Dance cuts while the Groove City offerings were overseen by Tricky Stewart and Jasper Cameron.
 The Groove City recordings were intended to remind fans of the Evolution era.
 The first single "Never Ever" (featuring Young Jeezy) falls under this theme and is similar to previous single "Promise".
-Crunktown tracks are remincent of single "Goodies" and the trademark genre that Ciara is associated with.
+Crunktown tracks are reminiscent of single "Goodies" and the trademark genre that Ciara is associated with.
 "High Price" (featuring Ludacris) was the original lead single and an example of what Ciara had created under the crunk theme.
 The final recordings where up-tempo pop-tinged, house, and freestyle cuts under the theme Kingdom of Dance which can be heard on the album's second single "Love Sex Magic" (featuring Justin Timberlake).
 However, during an interview the editor of Vibe in April, magazine Ciara confirmed that along with changing management she had dropped the three disc idea.
 The editor previewed six of the songs recorded for the album.